awsdocs/iam-user-guide/doc_source/access_policies_understand-service-summary.md

 1. In the policy summary list of services, choose the name of the service that you want to view\.

-## Understanding the Elements of a Service Summary<a name="understanding-elements-service-summary"></a>
+## Understanding the elements of a service summary<a name="understanding-elements-service-summary"></a>

-The example below is the service summary for Amazon S3 actions that are allowed from the **SummaryAllElements** policy summary \(see [**SummaryAllElements** JSON Policy Document](access_policies_understand-policy-summary.md#policy-summary-example-json)\)\.
+The example below is the service summary for Amazon S3 actions that are allowed from the **SummaryAllElements** policy summary \(see [**SummaryAllElements** JSON policy document](access_policies_understand-policy-summary.md#policy-summary-example-json)\)\.
 The actions for this service are grouped by **Uncategorized actions**, **Uncategorized resource types**, and access level\.
 For example, two **Write** actions are defined out of the total 29 **Write** actions available for the service\.

 ![\[Service summary dialog image\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/policies-summary-action-dialog.png)

 The service summary page for a managed policy includes the following information:

 1. If the policy does not grant permissions to all the actions, resources, and conditions defined for the service in the policy, then a warning banner appears at the top of the page\.
 The service summary then includes details about the problem\.
-To learn how policy summaries help you to understand and troubleshoot the permissions that your policy grants, see [My Policy Does Not Grant the Expected Permissions](troubleshoot_policies.md#policy-summary-not-grant-permissions)\.
+To learn how policy summaries help you to understand and troubleshoot the permissions that your policy grants, see [My policy does not grant the expected permissions](troubleshoot_policies.md#policy-summary-not-grant-permissions)\.

 1. Next to the **Back** link appears the name of the service \(in this case S3\)\.
 The service summary for this service includes the list of allowed actions that are defined in the policy\.
 If instead, the text **\(Explicitly denied\)** appears next to the name of a service, then the actions listed in the service summary table are explicitly denied\.